liquibase/liquibase-percona/README.md

 The extension supports the following java system properties:

 *   `liquibase.percona.failIfNoPT`: true/false. **Default: false**.
     If set to true, the database update will fail, if the command `pt-online-schema-change` is not found.
     This can be used, to enforce, that percona toolkit is used.

 *   `liquibase.percona.noAlterSqlDryMode`: true/false. **Default: false**.
     When running *updateSQL* or *rollbackSQL* in order to generate a migration SQL file, the command line, that would be executed, will be added as a comment.
     In addition, the SQL statements (as produced by liquibase-core) will also be generated and output into the migration file.
 This allows to simply execute the generated migration SQL to perform an update.
 However, the Percona toolkit won't be used.
     If this property is set to `true`, then no such SQL statements will be output into the migration file.

+*   `liquibase.percona.skipChanges`: comma separated list of changes. **Default: <empty>**.
+    This option can be used in order to selectively disable one or more changes.
+If a change is disabled, then the change will be executed by the default liquibase core implementation and *percona toolkit won't be used*.
+    By default, this property is empty, so that all supported changes are executed using the percona toolkit.
+    Example: Set this to `addColumn,dropColumn` in order to not use percona for adding/dropping a column.

+You can set these properties by using the standard java `-D` option:

+    java -Dliquibase.percona.skipChanges=createIndex,dropColumn -jar liquibase.jar ...

+Note: You'll have to call liquibase via "java -jar" as otherwise the system property cannot be set.

+When executing liquibase through maven, you can use the [Properties Maven Plugin](http://www.mojohaus.org/properties-maven-plugin/usage.html#set-system-properties) to set the system property.
+An example can be found in the "createIndexSkipped" integration test.

 ## Changelog